 - 8.4.1 The Director may set more than one task to be performed on one flight.
 The tasks will be scored separately, with a winning score of 1000 points before penalties for each task.
-The combination of tasks should aim at the possibility of winning each task independently. - Unless otherwise specified, tasks in a multiple task flight shall be flown in the order indicated in the task data, penalty up to 1000 task points in each task. - 8.4.3 When markers are used, dropping the marker(s) of a task inside the set MMA indicates the completion of that task and the start of the follow on task, if applicable. - 8.4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track points is indicated, are considered flying in the follow on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow on task. - 8.4.5 If electronic marks are used to determine the transition point from one task to another, then their use is mandatory as specified in Section II and/or the GB. - 8.4.6 Penalties related to the take off will normally be applied in the first task.
+The combination of tasks should aim at the possibility of winning each task independently. - 8.4.2 Unless otherwise specified, tasks in a multiple task flight shall be flown in the order indicated in the task data, penalty up to 1000 task points in each task. - 8.4.3 When markers are used, dropping the marker(s) of a task inside the set MMA indicates the completion of that task and the start of the follow on task, if applicable. - 8.4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track points is indicated, are considered flying in the follow on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow on task. - 8.4.5 If electronic marks are used to determine the transition point from one task to another, then their use is mandatory as specified in Section II and/or the GB. - 8.4.6 Penalties related to the take-off will normally be applied in the first task.
 Penalties related to the landing will normally be applied in the last task.
-Other penalties should be applied in the task in which they were incurred unless this is impossible, in which case they will be divided equally over more than one or all tasks. - 8.4.7 Marker order.
-Unless track points are used, the task data shall specify for each task the marker(s) and/or electronic marks to be used.
-If no competitive advantage is gained, the penalty for releasing the wrong marker or dropping the wrong electronic mark is 25 task points per task.
-If more than the allowed number of physical markers is released in a task, the competitor will be scored by track point.
+Other penalties should be applied in the task in which they were incurred unless this is impossible, in which case they will be divided equally over more than one or all tasks. - 8.4.7 The task data shall specify for each task the marker(s) and/or electronic marks to be used.
+If no competitive advantage is gained, the penalty for releasing the wrong marker or dropping the wrong electronic mark is 25 task points per task. - 8.4.8 If more than the allocated number of physical markers is released and achieve a valid mark in a task, the competitor will be scored by electronic mark.
 If an electronic mark is dropped more than once, the 1st electronic mark in time will be scored.

-8.5 MODIFICATION OF RULES (GS 4.9.1 part)
+8.5 MODIFICATION OF RULES

-- 8.5.1 COMPETITION RULES FOR A PARTICULAR EVENT SHALL NOT CONFLICT WITH THE SPORTING CODE.
-THEY SHALL BE APPROVED IN ADVANCE BY THE CIA AND MUST NOT BE CHANGED THEREAFTER. - 8.5.2 The task rules of Chapter 15 are defined as variable rules and changes to those may be made without authorisation. - 8.5.3 Variations to task rules shall be notified individually to each competitor in writing.
+- 8.5.1 THE COMPETITION RULES FOR ANY SUB-CLASS IN CLASSES A AND B, AND FOR ANY TYPE OF EVENT, SHALL BE PUBLISHED BY THE CIA IN THE MODEL EVENT RULES.
+THEY SHALL NOT CONFLICT WITH THE RULES IN THE SPORTING CODE, SHALL BE REPRINTED IN THE EVENT RULES FOR THE RESPECTIVE EVENTS AND MUST NOT BE MODIFIED, EXCEPT WHERE VARIATIONS, PROPOSED OPTIONS OR LOCAL PARTICULARS ARE SPECIFICALLY ALLOWED IN THE MODEL EVENT RULES.
+(S1 5.7.1.2) - 8.5.2 The task rules of Chapter 15 are defined as variable rules and changes to those may be made without authorisation.